kire9613/KTH_master_thesis/src/svea_core/README.md

 ## What happens when I run the simulation?

-1. The A* global planner will attempt to find a path through the provided course
+1. The A* global planner will attempt to find a path through the provided course.
-2. The path follower will start to follow the generated path using a PI controller
+2. The path follower will start to follow the generated path using a PI controller.
-3. Vehicle will plan stop at detected obstacles within emergency range and plan around them
+3. Vehicle will stop at detected obstacles within emergency range and plan around them.
 4. Simulation is finished when vehicle reaches end of the trajectory.

 # Main Features

-## State Machine to Handle Every Occasion
+## State Machine to Handle Every Situation

 The decision making logic is handled in a state machine that can be found within the *[scripts directory](https://github.com/KTH-SML/svea_starter/tree/team5_master/src/svea_core/scripts)*.